dwdas9/home/articles/Spark-DataBricks/Spark-Concepts.md

    - Cores per executor: 5
    - Number of executors = Total cores / Cores per executor = 80 / 5 = 16

+### Calculate cores and memory for executor

-### To determine the cores and memory required for each executor, follow these steps:
+To determine the cores and memory required for each executor, follow these steps:

 1. **Partition size**: The default partition size is 128 MB.